 Battery eco-design, a strategic challenge

-Batteries are everywhere around us: for a long time in our remote controls, phones, and tools... now, they are also revolutionizing the way we travel: moped, e-scooters or electric bikes.
-At the heart of this micro-mobility are lithium-ion batteries.
-We often have the bad habit of getting rid of our objects when they no longer work.
+Batteries have been around us for a long time: in our remote controls, phones, and tools... now, they are even revolutionizing the way we travel: mopeds, e-scooters or electric bikes.
+At the heart of micro-mobility are lithium-ion batteries.
+We often have the habit of getting rid of our objects when they no longer work.
 What about our batteries?
 What are they really?
 How long do they last and do they have a second life?
 This 8th edition of the European Battery Recycling Week is an opportunity to take stock of the impact of batteries on the environment.

 Strategic challenges of battery recycling